I’m thrilled to take you on a shopping experience with me – introducing Shop with Us* – my website’s newest development.

 (1) It is our stuff there now.
 And our stuff seems less than exciting in contrast to our new home.

 (2) We see all our stuff together while moving in.
 It makes a big difference.
-This wonderful space now seems overcrowded and will be for a while until we get it under control.
+But, unfortunately, this remarkable space now seems overcrowded and will be for a while until we get it under control.

-(3) With the moving process as messy and disjointed as it usually is, stuff seems even messier and uglier than ever.
+(3) With the moving process as messy and disjointed as usual, stuff seems even messier and uglier than ever.

 Puff!
 Magic gone.